Chapter 15

 Tippi was napping when the beak awoke her.

-CLACK, said the mollusk alarm, right in her ear.
+CLACK, said the mollusk alarm, right in the ear.

 Behind clarion tentacles, she saw a fin, cleaving the water.

-Tippi remembered the sharks from apex predators.
-Xoz had focused his lesson on the cookiecutter, at the expense of the megalodon.
+Tippi remembered the sharks from apex predators: Xoz had focused on the cookiecutter, at the expense of the megalodon.

-“My suit is stuck in self-cleaning mode,” mumbled Xoz.
+“My suit is stuck in self-cleaning mode,” he mumbled.

 “What?” yelped Tippi.